watacoso/legalzoom/README.md

 The project is designed as a RESTful application.
 There are 3 rest endpoints:

--	addbank : POST endpoint, expects a json input of the type {
+-	addcard : POST endpoint, expects a json input of the type {
-“name”:”bankA”,
+“name”:”name”,
 “cardnumber”:”4242424242424242”,
 “expirationdate”:”MMM-yyyy”
 }
 Enables the insertion of an entry in the session scoped repository
--	addbanks: POST endpoint, expects a CSV file.
+-	addcards: POST endpoint, expects a CSV file.
 It’s objective was to enable the insertion of a list  entries in the session scoped repository.
 However , currently that’s not the case.

--	getbanks : GET endpoint, returns the entries inserted from the user during his session.
+-	getcards : GET endpoint, returns the entries inserted from the user during his session.
 The result is sent back as a json list (ordered in descending date order) of elements of the type:
 {
-“name”:”bankA”,
+“name”:”name”,
 “censoredcardnumber”:”************4242”,
 “expirationdate”:”MMM-yyyy”
 }